THEB0NEMAN/Falmouth-Coding-Evidence/README.md

 character.
 Below you can find video evidence of it functioning.

 Link:

 # PlayerMovement.cs
 This is the code that allows the main character to be controlled by the player, as well as what orchestrates collision, and various physics calculations.
 Below you can find video evidence of it functioning.

 Link:

+# SettingsMenu.cs
+Here you can find the code for a small excerpt of my main menu, it is what allows the player to customise various aspects of the game to set their hardware and personal preferences.

+Link: